clojang/gradldromus/README.md

 ## License

+© 2025, Clojang.
+All rights reserved.

 Licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for details.
+See `LICENSE` file for details.

 ## Inspiration